 The work of Democritus has survived only in secondhand reports, sometimes unreliable or conflicting.
 Much of the best evidence is that reported by Aristotle, who regarded him as an important rival in natural philosophy.
 Aristotle wrote a monograph on Democritus, of which only a few passages quoted in other sources have survived.
 Democritus seems to have taken over and systematized the views of Leucippus, of whom little is known.
 Although it is possible to distinguish some contributions as those of Leucippus, the overwhelming majority of reports refer either to both figures, or to Democritus alone; the developed atomist system is often regarded as essentially Democritus'.

 Diogenes Laertius lists a large number of works by Democritus on many fields, including ethics, physics, mathematics, music and cosmology.
-Two works, the Great World System and the Little World System, are sometimes ascribed to Democritus, although Theophrastus reports that the former is by Leucippus (DK 68A33).
+Two works, the Great World System and the Little World System (see the entry on doxography of ancient philosophy), are sometimes ascribed to Democritus, although Theophrastus reports that the former is by Leucippus (DK 68A33).
 There is more uncertainty concerning the authenticity of the reports of Democritus' ethical sayings.
 Two collections of sayings are recorded in the fifth-century anthology of Stobaeus, one ascribed to Democritus and another ascribed to an otherwise unknown philosopher ‘Democrates’.
 DK accepts both as relating to Democritus, but the authenticity of sayings in both collections is a matter of scholarly discussion, as is the relationship between Democritus' atomism and his ethics.

 Ancient sources describe atomism as one of a number of attempts by early Greek natural philosophers to respond to the challenge offered by Parmenides.
 Despite occasional challenges (Osborne 2004), this is how its motivation is generally interpreted by scholars today.
 Parmenides had argued that it is impossible for there to be change without something coming from nothing.
 Since the idea that something could come from nothing was generally agreed to be impossible, Parmenides argued that change is merely illusory.
 In response, Leucippus and Democritus, along with other Presocratic pluralists such as Empedocles and Anaxagoras, developed systems that made change possible by showing that it does not require that something should come to be from nothing.
 These responses to Parmenides suppose that there are multiple unchanging material principles, which persist and merely rearrange themselves to form the changing world of appearances.
-In the atomist version, these unchanging material principles are indivisible particles, the atoms: the atomists are said to have taken the idea that there is a lower limit to divisibility to answer Zeno's paradoxes about the impossibility of traversing infinitely divisible magnitudes.
+In the atomist version, these unchanging material principles are indivisible particles, the atoms: the atomists are often thought to have taken the idea that there is a lower limit to divisibility to answer Zeno's paradoxes about the impossibility of traversing infinitely divisible magnitudes (Hasper 2006).
+Reconstructions offered by Wardy (1988) and Sedley (2008) argue, instead, that atomism was developed as a response to Parmenidean arguments.

 The atomists held that there are two fundamentally different kinds of realities composing the natural world, atoms and void.
 Atoms, from the Greek adjective atomos or atomon, ‘indivisible,’ are infinite in number and various in size and shape, and perfectly solid, with no internal gaps.
 They move about in an infinite void, repelling one another when they collide or combining into clusters by means of tiny hooks and barbs on their surfaces, which become entangled.
 Other than changing place, they are unchangeable, ungenerated and indestructible.
 All changes in the visible objects of the world of appearance are brought about by relocations of these atoms: in Aristotelian terms, the atomists reduce all change to change of place.
 Macroscopic objects in the world that we experience are really clusters of these atoms; changes in the objects we see—qualitative changes or growth, say—are caused by rearrangements or additions to the atoms composing them.
 While the atoms are eternal, the objects compounded out of them are not.
 Clusters of atoms moving in the infinite void come to form kosmoi or worlds as a result of a circular motion that gathers atoms up into a whirl, creating clusters within it (DK 68B167); these kosmoi are impermanent.
 Our world and the species within it have arisen from the collision of atoms moving about in such a whirl, and will likewise disintegrate in time.